-Cenovus's marketing activities are focused on enhancing the netback price of the Corporation's production, including third-party purchases and sales of crude oil and natural gas to provide operational flexibility for transportation commitments, product quality, delivery points and customer diversification.
-Cenovus's crude oil marketing activities are focused on sale of production and management of condensate supply, inventory and storage to meet diluent requirements.
-Cenovus also manages the marketing of its natural gas, which is primarily sold to industrials, other producers and energy marketing companies.
-Prices Cenovus receives are based primarily on prevailing index prices for natural gas.
-Prices are impacted by competing fuels and by North American regional supply and demand for natural gas.
+Cenovus's marketing activities are focused on enhancing the price of the Corporation's crude oil and natural gas production, including third party purchases and sales of crude oil and natural gas to provide operational flexibility for transportation commitments, product quality, delivery points and customer diversification.
+Cenovus's marketing activities are focused on the sale of production, management of condensate supply and optimization of our storage and transportation commitments.
+The prices Cenovus receives are based primarily on